akka/akka-persistence-jdbc/docs/src/main/paradox/index.md

 You should register the Fully Qualified Class Name in `application.conf` so that the custom DAOs will be used.

 For more information please review the two default implementations `akka.persistence.jdbc.dao.bytea.journal.ByteArrayJournalDao` and `akka.persistence.jdbc.dao.bytea.snapshot.ByteArraySnapshotDao` or the demo custom DAO example from the [demo-akka-persistence](https://github.com/dnvriend/demo-akka-persistence-jdbc) site.

+@@@warning { title="Binary compatibility" }

+The APIs for custom DAOs are not guaranteed to be binary backwards compatible between major versions of the plugin.
+For example 4.0.0 is not binary backwards compatible with 3.5.x.
+There may also be source incompatible changes of the APIs for customer DAOs if new capabilities must be added to to the traits.

+@@@

 ## Explicitly shutting down the database connections